eic/epic-prod/docs/RECO/25.05.0/index.md

         Synrad_18GeV_Vac_10000Ahr_Egas_18GeV_Hgas_275GeV , Sub-directory or File Count:1
             DIS , Sub-directory or File Count:1
                 NC , Sub-directory or File Count:1
-                    18x275 , Sub-directory or File Count:1
-                        minQ2=1 , Sub-directory or File Count:14035
     Bkg_OnlyPer2usFrame , Sub-directory or File Count:1
         Synrad_18GeV_Vac_10000Ahr_Egas_18GeV_Hgas_275GeV , Sub-directory or File Count:1
             BACKGROUNDS , Sub-directory or File Count:1
                 BEAMGAS , Sub-directory or File Count:1
-                    proton , Sub-directory or File Count:1
-                        pythia8.306-1.0 , Sub-directory or File Count:1
-                            275GeV , Sub-directory or File Count:22479
     Bkg_RealisticSignalPer2usFrame , Sub-directory or File Count:1
         Synrad_18GeV_Vac_10000Ahr_Egas_18GeV_Hgas_275GeV , Sub-directory or File Count:1
             SIDIS , Sub-directory or File Count:1
                 pythia6-eic , Sub-directory or File Count:1
-                    1.0.0 , Sub-directory or File Count:1
-                        18x275 , Sub-directory or File Count:1
-                            q2_0to1 , Sub-directory or File Count:187095
     DIS , Sub-directory or File Count:3
         BeAGLE1.03.02-1.0 , Sub-directory or File Count:3
             eCu , Sub-directory or File Count:2
                 en , Sub-directory or File Count:1
-                    10x115 , Sub-directory or File Count:1
-                        q2_1to1000 , Sub-directory or File Count:471
                 ep , Sub-directory or File Count:1
-                    10x115 , Sub-directory or File Count:1
-                        q2_1to1000 , Sub-directory or File Count:439
             eHe3 , Sub-directory or File Count:1
                 10x166 , Sub-directory or File Count:3
-                    q2_100to1000 , Sub-directory or File Count:558
-                    q2_10to100 , Sub-directory or File Count:556
-                    q2_1to10 , Sub-directory or File Count:279
             eRu , Sub-directory or File Count:2
                 en , Sub-directory or File Count:1
-                    10x115 , Sub-directory or File Count:1
-                        q2_1to1000 , Sub-directory or File Count:515
                 ep , Sub-directory or File Count:1
-                    10x115 , Sub-directory or File Count:1
-                        q2_1to1000 , Sub-directory or File Count:310
         CC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:2
                 minQ2=100 , Sub-directory or File Count:4944